edgedb/edgedb/docs/stdlib/set.rst

     :index: multiplicity uniqueness

+    Returns :eql:type:`anytype` based on condition of if the set is distinct.

-    Check that the input set contains only unique elements, i.e a *proper set*.
+    This checks the input set if it contains only unique elements, i.e a *proper set*.

     If the input set contains duplicate elements, ``assert_distinct`` raises a ``ConstraintViolationError``.
-This function is useful
-    as a runtime distinctness assertion in queries and computed expressions that should always return proper sets, but where static multiplicity inference is not capable enough or outright impossible.
-    An optional *message* named argument can be used to customize the error message.
+This function is useful as a runtime distinctness assertion in queries and computed expressions that should always return proper sets, but where static multiplicity inference is not capable enough or outright impossible.
+An optional ``message`` named argument can be used to customize the error message:

     .. code-block:: edgeql-repl